objarni/intellij-kb-shortcuts/README.md

 IntelliJ keyboard shortcuts
 ===========================

 Since I'm using __IntelliJ__ based IDEs (such as PyCharm) quite a lot these days, and I've noticed some issues with sync-settings functionality, I want to document the shortcuts I've added or just use a lot so I can re-create them when syncing bugs out.

-I base my shortcuts on the 'Sublime Text' keymap.
+I'm in the process of learning IDEA defaults instead of my finger-memory of Sublime Text kb shortcuts;
+it's painful but I think it's worth it as I work so much in IDEA based IDEs nowadays!

 Favorites - general